-When can you introduce a sippy cup?
+When do babies drink from a sippy cup?

 As with anything, the sooner you introduce the item to your baby, the sooner they’ll recognise it as part of everyday life – rather than introducing it all of a sudden to a toddler who’ll naturally treat it as suspicious and fling it across the room in distrust.

 There are various types of sippy cups available, each with different benefits to your child.
 For example your toddler may find it easier to use one with handles, or may take better to one without.